Skip to Main Content

 Planning Your Visit

-Specific booking method, current hours, and pricing for Rivoli are not confirmed in our current data.
+Rivoli's hours run Monday to Saturday from 12 to 11 PM, with Sunday service from 12 to 5 PM.
+Reservations are recommended, and the dress code is smart casual.
 The address at Nueva de Lyon 79, local 10, Providencia (postal code 7510054) is the verified location.
-Given the compact nature of local commercial addresses in this corridor, reservations made directly are the standard approach for Providencia restaurants at this tier.
+Reservations are recommended.
 Visiting earlier in the week or at opening service reduces the friction common at the neighbourhood's more recognised addresses on Friday and Saturday evenings.
 For broader context on Chilean dining at the higher end of the national price range, Viña Concha y Toro in Pirque and Casino Dreams in Punta Arenas illustrate how Chilean hospitality scales across different formats and regions.
 International fine-dining comparisons for the sourcing-forward approach Providencia's better kitchens are pursuing can be found in venues like Le Bernardin in New York City and Atomix in New York City, both of which have built reputations on the integrity of primary ingredient sourcing.
 The Providencia version of this conversation operates at a different scale, but the underlying argument is recognisably similar.
 For a regional Chilean perspective at a more intimate scale, Café Francés in Los Angeles and Casa del Barrio in Chillan show how provincial Chilean towns are developing their own sourcing-grounded formats, against which Providencia's urban version can be usefully measured.
 And for something genuinely outside the Chilean mainland's reference frame, Izakaya Kotaro in Easter Island demonstrates what ingredient provenance means when the sourcing geography is truly isolated.

 Fast Comparison